close

 EFPIA and its members are also proposing a greater push towards novel pricing and payment models that will make it easier for Member States to introduce highly innovative medicines, such as cell and gene therapies.
 The potential clinical benefits of these new therapies are enormous, but limited datasets and a lack of long-term experience with these therapies are not compatible with today’s reimbursement systems.

-But these challenges could be surmounted by making greater use of outcomes-based payment models and subscription models, as well as supporting sustainability by paying for medicines over time.
+These challenges could be surmounted by making greater use of outcomes-based payment models and subscription models, as well as supporting sustainability by paying for medicines over time.
 Moving forward with more flexible pricing solutions would allow decision makers to manage uncertainty around outcomes over the longer term, whilst providing swift access to lifesaving and life-changing medicines.

-Data from the Access Portal shows that that no one sector, organisation or legislation can address medicines access issues in isolation.
+Evidence shows that that no one sector, organisation or legislation can address medicines access issues in isolation.
 To make real progress in providing equal access to treatments across Europe, we need all partners around the table to work together to find predictable, practical and timely solutions, while legislators focus the revision of the pharma legislation to ensure Europe remains an attractive location for medicines R&D.